Bankruptcy Overview

 Benefits of Filing for Bankruptcy

-• Chapter 7 bankruptcy has many bankruptcy exemptions that might allow you to keep your home, car, and other items.
+• Chapter 7 bankruptcy has many exemptions that might allow you to keep your home, car, and other items.

 • After the court approves your bankruptcy, it will shield you from lawsuits and other adverse legal problems while you work through the process.

-• The court issues a protective order when you file for bankruptcy called an "automatic stay."
+• When you file for bankruptcy, the court issues a protective order called an "automatic stay."
 This stops most creditors from contacting you about your debts or making any collection efforts.

-• "Unsecured debt" from credit cards and medical bills is forgiven in many cases.
+• Unsecured debt from credit cards and medical bills is forgiven in many cases.

-The Bankruptcy Process 101
+The Bankruptcy Process

-The court issues a protective order when you file for bankruptcy called an "automatic stay."
+When you file for bankruptcy, the court issues a protective order called an "automatic stay."
 This stops most creditors from contacting you about your debts or making any collection efforts.
-Only the court has the authority to lift the automatic stay and allow creditors to seek repayment of debts.
+Only the court has the authority to lift the automatic stay and allow creditors once again to seek repayment of debts.

-Bankruptcy: Wiping Out Debts
+Wiping Out Debts in Bankruptcy

 Bankruptcy can help you get rid of some kinds of debt.
-Unsecured debt such as debt from credit cards and hospital bills may be eliminated in many cases.
+Unsecured debt, such as debt from credit cards and hospital bills, may be eliminated in many cases.
 But you cannot discharge child support, alimony, and most taxes.

-Bankruptcy: Keeping Your Property
+Keeping Your Property in Bankruptcy

-Choosing Between Types of Bankruptcy
+Choosing Between the Types of Bankruptcy

 Significant Differences in Consumer Bankruptcies